A Simple Client

 });

-When you now click the button, you will see that a new task will be added.
+If you click the button now, you will see that a new task will be added to the task list.

 Adding a Delete Button